 ITA student's grades are broken up into two categories: Work Ethic and Knowledge.
 Each day the student receives a daily Work Ethic grade from 1-10 points.
 If a student is absent their grade will be affected.
 Each day the students complete a timecard and give themselves a Work Ethic grade they believed they earned that day.
 The teacher reviews these timecards and assigns a daily Work Ethic grade.
 If a student neglects to complete their timecard on any given day, they will earn a 1 for that day as their Work Ethic grade.
-Students start their day with a 10.
-No uniform is a two (2) point deduction, sleeping is a deduction, off task/surfing the internet is a deduction.
+See point distribution below.
 The Knowledge grade comes from the tests, quizzes, and homework they complete during the year.
 Please refer to the Student Handbook for additional information on grading.